Did corruption allegations in construction of Andhra’s capital city lead to BJP-TDP trust deficit?

 While the BJP has been making a strong pitch about the sanction of funds, it still has its task cut-out in Andhra Pradesh.
 BJP's national general secretary, Ram Madhav would be heading to AP to take stock of the situation.
 During his visit to the state, he would speak with the local leaders and ask them to drive across the point about how the much the Centre has sanctioned for the state.

 The BJP also feels that it is in with a better chance in the state with the TDP walking out.
 Now it would be able to contest on more seats and a victory in many is certain, the party feels.
-Earlier due to coalition compulsions, the party was unable to contest on more seats.
+Earlier due to coalition compulsions, the party was unable to contest for more seats.
 There was also this feeling within the BJP that Naidu was not allowing the party to grow.

 OneIndia News